quang-do-se/spring-cert/01-container-dependency-and-ioc.md

 If both the `@Qualifier` and `@Primary` annotations are present, then the `@Qualifier` annotation will have precedence.
 Basically, `@Primary` defines a default, while `@Qualifier` is very specific.

+`@Qualifier` at Injection Point can match bean name or other `@Qualifier("...")` definition.

+However, `@Qualifier` at bean definition or component definition does NOT add new bean name or alias.

 If there is only one instance of the bean type, it does not really matter the bean name.

 If there is no unique matching, exception will be thrown.